-With the recent hailstorms that slammed into the south metro area this week, we figured the timing couldn’t be better to give everyone a refresher on what to know when filing a homeowner’s insurance claim for storm damage.
-When your home is damaged, it is exposed to the elements that can increase the amount of damage to your home.
+When your home is harmed in a hail storm, it is exposed to the elements that can increase the amount of damage to your home.
 Most insurance companies will limit the amount of time allowed to file a claim so a sense of urgency is of the essence.
 For starters, be wary of insurance companies that want you to use “approved” contractors, as they may have a financial incentive to save the insurance company money at your expense.
 Our best information that we can give you when in the face of storm damage to your home is to hire a reputable contractor who will represent your best interests.
 Remember….you have paid your homeowner’s insurance, so make sure you get the maximum out of your claim by reinstalling quality products instead of the cheapest.

 Insurance Claim Process

 There are so many things going through your mind after a large storm hits your neighborhood and it looks more like a war zone than a picturesque place to live.
 To make your insurance claim filing process a little easier here are six easy tips.

 1) Record the date of the storm.
 Take pictures all the way around your home of signs of damage that you can see from the ground.
 Take the time to print off some news stories online regarding the storm hitting your area for proof.

 2) Research three reputable construction companies to obtain three estimates or proposals.
 Ensure that you contractor is doing a full property inspection of your windows, siding, roofing, gutters, just to name a few.

 3) Find your insurance policy and read it over carefully.
 After understanding your policy, contact your claims representative and inform them of your recent storm damage.
 Be sure to have all of your documentation such as pictures and articles ready to send them as well as the estimate you chose from the three reputable contractors.